engrron30/The-Art-of-Networking/README.md

 ![image](Images/01-Your-First-Topology/05-Messy-Topology.png)

-That's why someone invented a switch!
+That's why someone invented a hub!

 ---

-## Introducing a Switch
+## Introducing a Hub (not the one you're thinking of)

 ---